jfmarino/readmeTest/README.md

 This way you don't have to set it on every call.

-The next step is, if you would like **all** instances of a MODELNAME class to use the same context, you can set it in the prototype:
+The next step is, if you would like **all** instances of MODELNAME to use the same context, you can set it in the prototype:

 ```javascript
 SDKNAMESdk.models.MODELNAME.prototype.interpolationContext = [{foo: bar}, window];